patrick-doyle/nanameue-coding-test/README.md

 ![PostsActivity Diagram](./docs/images/PostsActivity.png)

+#### LoginActivity
-2. The login screen uses a modified MVP I call VCUC (View-Coordinator-Use Case)
+2. The login screen uses a modified MVP I call VCUC (View-Coordinator-Use Case) as a demo.

     - The View is a separated view class that uses compose to create the UI but is updated using methods and not a state.
     - The Use Cases load and manage data from the repos at teh application level.